mcmahonmc/mcmahonmc.github.io/_projects/mercari-dau.md

 ## Positioning

-Because of this study, we were able to better align our marketing and product initiatives to emphasize our key differentiators that resonate most with people who are "hooked" on Mercari.
+Because of this study, we were able to better align our marketing and product initiatives to emphasize our key differentiators that resonate most with Mercari's "secondhand superstars."

 <div class="gallery-box">
   <div class="gallery">